casys-kaist/jos/LAB5.md

 </p>
 <h3>Hand-In Procedure</h3>
 <p>
-Create a compressed [Team_Number].tar file containing all the files and sumbit in KLMS.
+Create a compressed LAB5_[Team_Number].tar file containing all the files and sumbit in KLMS.
 Make sure that your code runs successfully in the given kcloud VMs.

 We will be grading your solutions with a grading program.
 You can run make grade to test your solutions with the grading program.
 </p>